How we can help

 Sexual abuse can happen to anyone regardless of age, gender, race, sexual orientation, religion, class, or background.
 The majority of rape and sexual assault are mostly carried out by someone known to the victim; a spouse, partner, friend, colleague or family member.
 Sexual violence can also be committed by strangers.
 If you’ve been sexually assaulted you don’t have to report the assault to police if you don’t want to, however only the police can carry out a formal investigation into these types of matters.

 All students, staff and visitors to our campus can report an incident in any of the following ways:

-- Use our online form to report an incident, you can choose to do this anonymously.
-Your report will be sent confidentially to dedicated staff within BU.
+- You can report an incident anonymously via our online form - your report will be sent confidentially to dedicated staff within BU:

 You can contact any of our teams below for further support: